logo

 • Eyes must be open and visible.

-• Headgear is not allowed unless it is worn for religious reasons.
-If this is the case it must not block a clear view of the applicant’s face.
+• Headgear is not allowed unless it is worn for religious reasons, in that case it can't block the applicant’s face

-• Children can't appear with toys, pacifiers, or the hands or someone else holding them.
+• Children can't appear with toys, pacifiers, or the hands of someone else holding them

 No. All travelers, no matter the age, must have their own visa.

-We send you the Brazil Tourist e-Visa by email.
+We send you the Brazil Tourist eVisa confirmation by email.

-Once you receive it, you need to print it and show it while boarding your flight and at the immigration office when you arrive in Brazil.
+Once you receive it, you must print it and show the copy when boarding your flight and at the immigration process upon arrival in Brazil.

 If traveling alone with your child: